iurysza/module-graph/README.md

 To configure the Gradle Module Dependency Graph Plugin, you can set the following options:

 - `readmeFile`: The README file where the dependency graph will be appended.
-Default is the project's README file.
+- `theme`: The theme to be used for styling the graph.
+Default is `NEUTRAL`.
 - `heading`: The heading where the dependency graph will be appended.
-Default is "## Module Dependency Graph".

 ## Usage